 Day 2: Machame Hut (2,835 meters) – Shira Two Camp (3,850 meters)

-A shorter day climbing up a steep ridge to reach a small semicircular cliff known as a picnic site, and continue up a gentler ascent through the lower alpine moorland, which is known for beautiful wild alpine flowers.
+A Shorter day climbing up a steep ridge to reach a small semicircular cliff known as a picnic site, and continue up a gentler ascent through the lower alpine moorland, which is known for beautiful wild alpine flowers.
 The most spectacular views of Kibo peak can be seen from Shira Camp.
 Machame Hut to Shira Camp (4-6 hours walking.

 Day 3: Shira Two Camp(3,850m) Via Lover Tower (4,600m) -Barranco Camp (3,900m)

-Today we walk on a gentle ascent and panoramic views.
+After breakfast, we walk on a gentle ascent and panoramic views.
 We traverse the southwest side of Kilimanjaro, passing underneath the Lava Tower and the final section of the Western Breach and after hot lunch the bottom of the Lava Tower (4,600 m.) we descend to the bottom of the Great Barranco valley (3,900 m.).